energywebfoundation/origin/docs/index.md

 Energy Web (EW) Origin is a set of software development kits (SDKs) that together provide a system for the issuance, management and trading of [Energy Attribute Certificates (EACs)](./user-guide-glossary.md#energy-attribute-certificate).

-This site provides technical documentation for each SDK, as well as [user guides](./user-guides.md) on how to navigate and use the platform's user interface.
+This site provides technical documentation for each SDK, as well as [user guides](./user-guides.md) on how to navigate the platform's user interface.

 We provide documentation on how to install, build and run the Origin platform [here](getting-started.md).